What's new in version 2002 of Configuration Manager current branch

 For more information, see Plan for software updates.

-You can use a new tool to import Office 365 updates from an internet-connected WSUS server into a disconnected Configuration Manager environment.
-Previously when you exported and imported metadata for software updated in disconnected environments, you were unable to deploy Office 365 updates.
-Office 365 updates require additional metadata downloaded from an Office API and the Office CDN, which isn't possible for disconnected environments.
+You can use a new tool to import Microsoft 365 updates from an internet-connected WSUS server into a disconnected Configuration Manager environment.
+Previously when you exported and imported metadata for software updated in disconnected environments, you were unable to deploy Microsoft 365 updates.
+Microsoft 365 updates require additional metadata downloaded from an Office API and the Office CDN, which isn't possible for disconnected environments.

-For more information, see Synchronize Office 365 updates from a disconnected software update point.
+For more information, see Synchronize Microsoft 365 updates from a disconnected software update point.

 Expand Microsoft Defender Advanced Threat Protection (ATP) onboarding